ojaohe-3/ojaohe-3/README.md

-- 👋 Hi, I’m @ojaohe-3 Or Johan RH Student on Luleå Tecnical University 4 year,
+- 👋 Hi, I’m @ojaohe-3 Or Johan RH Student on Luleå Technical University 4 year, Computer science/engineering
 - 👀 I’m interested in Sleeping...
 I code only most of the time
 - 🌱 I’m currently learning Haskell, C++, Rust, Prolog
 - 💞️ I’m looking to collaborate on having fun, a good day and most importantly peace and love.